 In the world of coin collecting, there are only two types of coins, circulated and uncirculated.

 The difference between the two types of coins can usually be easily identified, and the value difference can often be considerable.
 Every coin starts its life as uncirculated when it is struck at the mint, and it remains in uncirculated condition until it enters the commerce stream or is otherwise damaged.

-In order to be certified as uncirculated, a coin must not exhibit any trace of having been in circulation.
+In order to be certified as uncirculated, like these uncirculated U.S coins, a coin must not exhibit any trace of having been in circulation.
 There are two major factors that indicate a coin is in uncirculated condition:

 - Mint luster.
 Coins that have never been in circulation usually exhibit a distinctive sheen or luster.
 The luster wears off very quickly once the coin is in circulation and has been touched by bare hands.
 It may also diminish over time.

 - No trace of wear.
 One of the most obvious signs that a coin is uncirculated is the absence of wear or rubbing on the coin’s high points.
 As soon as the coin enters circulation, the high points start to show traces of depreciation.

 Contrary to popular belief, an uncirculated coin is not always in pristine condition.
 It can, in fact, exhibit “contact marks,” which are small dings and even scratches that can be picked up from contact with other coins at the mint and in bags as the coins are transported from the mint.
 Take for example Morgan Silver Dollars, some of which are considered uncirculated, even though they bear marks from being jostled in bank bags.
 Experts can tell the difference between contact marks and wear from circulation.